rtl8723bs — WiFi Heap Overflow in the Linux Kernel

 1. Background

 I found the primary bug — a heap overflow in OnAuthClient() — while reading through the driver's 802.11 management frame handling code.
 From there, a reviewer pointed out that the same function was also missing basic frame length guards, which led to a second patch.
 The same IE parsing pattern repeated across the driver, so I kept going.
-Three patch series in total: the first two cover OnAuthClient() and the IE handler OOBs already visible in the association path; the third adds fixes for four more functions — update_beacon_info(), issue_assocreq(), join_cmd_hdl(), and a separate one-byte heap overflow in rtw_cfg80211_set_wpa_ie() reachable via nl80211.
+Three patch series in total.
+The first two cover the OnAuthClient() overflow, the client-side and AP-side frame length checks, and the IE handler OOBs in the association path.
+The third adds fixes for five more functions: update_beacon_info(), bwmode_update_check(), issue_assocreq(), join_cmd_hdl(), rtw_get_wps_ie(), and a separate one-byte heap overflow in rtw_cfg80211_set_wpa_ie() reachable via nl80211.

 2. OnAuthClient heap overflow